 An educated guess about the location of a pinched nerve often can be made based on the location of symptoms, particularly the radiating pain that typically accompanies an impinged, or compressed, spinal nerve root.
 For example, when a nerve root is compressed at the level of the seventh cervical vertebra (C7), a patient will present with radiculopathy (radiating neural pain) in the neck, lower arm and along the medial border of the scapula.
-Unfortunately for patients who suffer from a pinched nerve at the C7 level, this might only scratch the surface of the potential debilitating symptoms.
+However, for patients with a pinched nerve at the C7 level, this might only scratch the surface of the potential debilitating symptoms.

 The symptoms of C7 nerve compression normally can be managed using conservative treatments, such as pain medication, physical therapy, behavior modification and more.
 However, if debilitating pain and other symptoms persist after weeks or months of conservative treatment, surgery may become an option.
-If so, contact Laser Spine Institute to learn whether a minimally invasive, outpatient procedure performed using advanced, endoscopic technology can help you rediscover your life without back and neck pain.
+If so, contact Laser Spine Institute to learn whether a minimally invasive, outpatient procedure performed using advanced technology can help you find meaningful relief from neck and back pain.